 Criminal law aims to deter and punish conduct which is perceived as threatening, harmful or endangering to the public, its property or moral welfare.

 When government leaders take steps to ban certain actions relating to the above, they create crime legislation.
 Such legislation forbids behaviour including murder, sexual assault, property damage, theft and motor offences.
-Criminal law also includes international relations and extradition, money laundering and terrorism.
+It also includes international relations and extradition, money laundering and terrorism.

 This is a core area of legal practice.
 As a compulsory part of the qualifying law degree, every law student will have to get to grips with aspects of it during their studies.